César Alierta Izuel

 Executive Chairman and Chief Executive Officer of Telefónica

 Born May 5, 1945, César Alierta holds a degree in law from the University of Zaragoza and an MBA from Columbia University in New York (1970).

-He has been Executive Chairman and CEO of Telefónica since July, 2000 and is also a member of the Boards of Directors of China Unicom and Telecom Italia.
+He has been Executive Chairman and CEO of Telefónica since July, 2000 and is also a member of the Board of Directors of China Unicom.

 Since September, 2010, he has been an independent board member, chairman of the Remuneration Committee and a member of the Nominations Committee of the Board of Directors of International Consolidated Airlines Group (IAG), the company resulting from the merger of Iberia and British Airways.

 Mr. Alierta is also a member of the Colombia Business School Board of Overseers, chairman of the Social Board of the UNED (Spain`s Distance Education University) and academic of the Real Academia de Ciencias Económicas y Financieras of Spain.

 Between 1970 and 1985, he was General Manager of the Capital Markets division at Banco Urquijo in Madrid.
 Subsequently, Mr. Alierta was the Chairman and founder of Beta Capital, which he combined as from 1991 with his post as Chairman of the Spanish Financial Analysts' Association.
 He has also been a member of the Board of Directors and Standing Committee of the Madrid Stock Exchange.